Martin-Rossi/EmotobikeBackend/readme.md

 Update object properties (users can only updated objects owned by them).

 Note: not mandatory fields can be sent separately.
 For example to change under which catalog an object belongs, it is enough to send only the catalog_id value (and of course the _token).

+Note: the "type" property can be a numeric id or string name.
+If type name is given, the API will try to locate that within the existing types and assign the id accordingly.
+If the given type name doesn't exists in the database, it will be created and the id assigned accordingly.

 	URL: /objects/{id}
 	Type: PUT